open-telemetry/opentelemetry.io/content/en/docs/contributing/_index.md

 cSpell:ignore: prepopulated spacewhite
 ---

-This document is related to contributing do documentation.
+The following guide describes how to contribute to OpenTelemetry documentation.
 If you are looking on how to contribute to the OpenTelemetry project in general see the [OpenTelemetry Contributor Guide](https://github.com/open-telemetry/community/blob/main/CONTRIBUTING.md) , which provides details on the Contributor License Agreement and the Code of